AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

     preconditions are defined [carefully, in order to avoid infinite recursion] to ensure that the result belongs to the result type.

   * for Ada.Execution_Time.Clock_For_Interrupt
     and for Ada.Execution_Time.Clock,
     Separate_Interrupt_Clocks_Supported is True.

   * for Ada.Real_Time's arithmetic and conversion  operators, preconditions are defined to ensure that the result belongs to the result type.

-19. All procedures declared in the visible part of Ada.Synchronous_Task control have a dependency "(S => null)" despite the fact that S has mode **in out**.
+19. All procedures declared in the visible part of Ada.Synchronous_Task_Control have a dependency "(S => null)" despite the fact that S has mode **in out**.
 Procedure Suspend_Until_True is defined to be potentially blocking.

 .. _etu-tasks_and_synchronization: